 Sleep plays an important role in memory consolidation, a process in which short-term memories are strengthened and transformed into long-lasting memories.

-Research shows that if you are sleep deprived, you could be negatively impacting your memory.
+Research shows that if you’re sleep deprived, you could be negatively impacting your memory.

-For example, one study looked at the effects of sleep in 40 children between the ages of 10 and 14.
+For example, one study looked at the effects of sleep in 40 children between ages 10 and 14 years.

 One group of children was trained for memory tests in the evening, then tested the following morning after a night’s sleep.
 The other group was trained and tested on the same day, with no sleep between training and testing.